moreh-dev/gpt-oss/README.md

     1. Plan A
         - [ ] 4 physical nodes serve as 4 Slurm worker nodes
         - [ ] Worker nodes can process multiple jobs at the same time
-        - [ ] User can define number of GPUs to be allocated (up to 4), default: 1
+        - [ ] User can define number of GPUs to be allocated (up to 8), default: 1
     2. Plan B (in case Plan A failed)
-        - [ ] 8 virtual nodes serve as 8 Slurm worker nodes
+        - [ ] 11 virtual nodes serve as 11 Slurm worker nodes
+            - [ ] 3 worker nodes have 8 inter-connected GPUs (type X worker node)
+            - [ ] 8 worker nodes have 1 GPU (type Y worker node)
+            - [ ] The number of type X and type Y worker node can be dynamically increased or decreased for workload balancing
         - [ ] Only one job can be processed by a worker node at a time
-        - [ ] Each worker node has 4 inter-connected GPUs
         - [ ] No GPU can be accessed by more than 1 worker node